jatin-cegis/discsim/README.md

 # DiscSim

-This code was written for [`CEGIS`](https://www.cegis.org/) (Center for Effective Governance of Indian States), an organization that aims to help state governments in India achieve better development outcomes.
+DiscSim is a simulation tool developed for the [Center for Effective Governance of Indian States (CEGIS)](https://www.cegis.org/), an organization dedicated to assisting state governments in India to achieve better development outcomes.

+## Overview

 An important goal of CEGIS is to improve the quality of administrative data collected by state governments.
-One way in which this is achieved is to re-sample a subset of the data and measure the deviation from the original samples collected.
-These deviations are quantified as 'discrepancy scores', and large discrepancy scores are flagged for intervention by a third party.
+One approach is to re-sample a subset of the data and measure deviations from the original samples collected.
+These deviations are quantified as **discrepancy scores**, and significant scores are flagged for third-party intervention.

-Often, it is not clear what re-sampling strategy should be used to obtain the most accurate and reliable discrepancy scores.
-The goal of this project is to create a simulator to predict discrepancy scores, and the statistical accuracy of the discrepancy scores, for different re-sampling strategies.
-This repository will be populated with python scripts and jupyter notebooks to implement the simulator.
-However, no data will be made public as it is sensitive data collected by state governments in India.
+Often, it's unclear which re-sampling strategy yields the most accurate and reliable discrepancy scores.
+The goal of this project is to create a simulator that predicts discrepancy scores and assesses their statistical accuracy across different re-sampling strategies.

-DiscSim is a simulation tool with a backend API built using FastAPI and a frontend interface developed with Streamlit.
-The project is containerized using Docker for easy deployment.
+DiscSim comprises a backend API built with FastAPI and a frontend interface developed using Streamlit.
+The project utilizes PostgreSQL for database management and is containerized with Docker for easy deployment.

 ## Getting Started